Skip to main content

 Returns: Promise<Browser> - New browser instance Example:

-// Launch on first available device
+// Launch on first available worker

 const browser = await client.launch()

-// Launch on specific device
+// Launch on specific worker using its address

-const browser = await client.launch('device-123')
+const browser = await client.launch(workers[0].address)

 client.connect()